 Only recharge the battery in a safe location where it can be monitored.
 Do not charge the DPV unattended.
 The lithium ion batteries do not off gas while charging, so the DPV body can remain sealed during charging.
 Obey all warnings and cautions previously listed on pages 3 & 4.

-Plug the charger into the DPV first and then plug the charger into the wall outlet.
-The power light should be on and charging lights should change from green to red within one minute, indicating that the batteries are charging.
-At the end of charging, the CHARGING LED will turn green.
+The POWER LED should be RED and CHARGING LED should change from GREEN to RED, indicating that the batteries are charging.
+At the end of charging, the CHARGING LED will turn GREEN.

-The Genesis batteries should only be charged when you intend to use the DPV.
-Charge them 12 to 24 hours before you plan to dive.
-When storing the DPV for more than a few days, the batteries should receive a partial charge to bring the voltage into the storage range of 62V to 67V if the voltage is lower.
+The Genesis battery should only be charged when you intend to use the DPV.
+Charge them completely before you plan to dive.
+When storing the DPV for more than a month, the batteries should receive a partial charge to bring the voltage into the storage range of 62V to 67V if the voltage is lower.
 Under normal operation, it is recommended to plan your dives so that the batteries are only discharged about 80% of the available capacity, to avoid deep cycling the cells, which decreases their service life.
 Battery voltage can be checked via the Bluetooth phone app or the Sentry DPV Dashboard will read the battery voltage while charging, if installed.

 The charger output is approximately 275Watts.
-This means that during the bulk charge period (first 90% of capacity), the 2.1 battery will increase about 30% of the total capacity per hour up to approximately 90% and the 2.2 batteries will increase about 15% per hour, up to approximately 90%.
+This means that during the bulk charge period (first 90% of capacity), the 3.1 battery will increase about 30% of the total capacity per hour up to approximately 90% and the 3.2 batteries will increase about 15% per hour, up to approximately 90%.
 During the last 10% of the charge, the current decreases as it approaches full charge and the final 10% of charge takes approximately 1.5 and 3.0 hours to finish, respectively.
-As an example for the Genesis 2.1, if during a dive, you used 50% of the battery capacity and then recharged it for one hour during your surface interval, the battery capacity would be at approximately 80% for the next dive.
+As an example for the Genesis 3.1, if during a dive, you used 50% of the battery capacity and then recharged it for one hour during your surface interval, the battery capacity would be at approximately 80% for the next dive.